54 Fun Baby Shower Games

 How to play:

-Test your guests on the cartoons they used to love as kids.
-Draw a line down the middle of a sheet of paper, and write the names of some cartoon/animated feature mums on one side, leaving the baby side blank.
+Test your guests on the cartoons they used to love as children.
+Draw a line down the middle of a sheet of paper and write the names of some cartoon/animated mums and/or dads on one side, leaving the baby side blank.
 Make copies for your guests, and hand them out at the party.
-Ask guests to fill in the name of the cartoon babies on the right-hand side.
+Ask guests to fill in the names of the cartoon babies on the right-hand side.

 Fun Baby Shower Nappy Games

 This list already has a fair few nappy games – but the more you play, the more nappies you’ll have ready for your new arrival!
-Keep the fun going with these fun nappy games.
+You can even check out our selection and pick your chosen Pampers nappies for guests to bring along for the baby shower games.

 Compared to the above game, this one might give your guests a messy surprise – but all in good spirits!